th7mo/th7mo.com/stalwart.md

 For [email](/email.md) to work it is required to open ports that are used by [email](/email.md) protocols.
 Services that rent servers usually disable [email](/email.md) ports by default.
 It is most likely required to open a ticket to let support open those ports on an own server.
-Following ports are required to be open to let Stalwart receive and send mail:
+Following ports are required to be open to let Stalwart receive and send [email](/email.md):

 ```
 443